 When to go to the south of Italy we really would advise you to take a house or apartment through Airbnb because staying one week in that zone can be so expensive if you choose a Hotel.

-its is hard to grasp that pretty little Amalfi, with its sun-filled piazzas and small beach, was once a maritime superpower with a population of more than 70.000.
+It is hard to grasp that pretty little Amalfi, is a part of Amalfi coast with its sun-filled piazzas and small beach, was once a maritime superpower with a population of more than 70.000.
 Today, although the resident population cantly during summer, when day-trippers pour in by the coachload.
 But what to see in Amalfi?

 - Cattedrale di Sant’Andrea